-Figure M6A and M6B provide a point-in-time snapshot of the cumulative percentage of non-domestic violence misdemeanors who were not charged with a new alleged offense while
+Figure M6A and M6B provide a point-in-time snapshot of the cumulative percentage of non-domestic violence misdemeanors who have not charged with a new alleged offense while on pretrial release.

 Community Safety Rate

 78% of non-DV Misdemeanor defendants who appeared in bond court and were released between October 1, 2017 and the end of the current quarter have not been charged with a new alleged offense while on pretrial release.